 In the United States, the government agency responsible for worker safety is the Occupational Safety and Health Administration otherwise known as OSHA.

-We require that all students seeking certification through Scalpa to complete the OSHA Bloodborne Pathogen Training Course to meet and satisfy the training requirement under the federal OSHA Bloodborne Pathogens Standard which prescribes safeguards to protect workers against the health hazards from exposure to blood and other potentially infectious materials and to reduce their risk from this exposure.
+We require that all students seeking certification through Scalpa to complete a Bloodborne Pathogen Training Course to meet and satisfy the training requirement under the federal OSHA Bloodborne Pathogens standard which prescribes safeguards to protect workers against the health hazards from exposure to blood and other potentially infectious materials and to reduce their risk from this exposure.
 Example health hazards include but are not limited to Hepatitis B, Hepatitis C, HIV, Malaria, Brucellosis, Syphilis, West Nile Virus, etc.

 Any procedure where there is the possibility to blood exposure, you want to take every precaution available to you for both the client and your own safety.